Centerlining is an approach to reduce process variability and increase machine efficiency in manufacturing.

 Today most processes include quality securing operations, such as regular measurements by operators or inline measurements.
 If measurements are conducted manually, the generated data is used to determine whether a machine should proceed with production or the input parameters need adjustment.
 Due to high manual efforts with traditional technologies, these data points and the adjustment of the machines is not tracked.

 Information about machine setups and their adjustments are often stored in a printed paper-based format.
 Since this kind of data storage is dependent on location and requires time consuming searching to retrieve the desired information, it is not used as often as it should be.

-With digital tools such as the WORKERBASE Agile Manufacturing System, operational data is collected directly from the shopfloor through the facilitation of mobile devices.
+With digital tools such as the WORKERBASE Dynamic Process Execution Platform, operational data is collected directly from the shopfloor through the facilitation of mobile devices.
 Operators use phones and tablets to write their measurements directly into a database.
 Thereby batch numbers, material IDs and machine IDs can be stored together with quality measurements and the corresponding actions to adjust the specific machine.